Axway/docker-cft/podman/README.md

 You need to add a key for Transfer CFT to start correctly.
 You can find more information about the key in the section [Transfer CFT license key](#2-transfer-cft-license-key)

-If you want your Transfer CFT to be fully functional, you should change the `CFT_FQDN` parameter to reflect the host machine’s name in the network (IP address can also be used).
+If you want your Transfer CFT to be fully functional, you should change the `CFT_FQDN` parameter to reflect the host machine's name in the network (IP address can also be used).

 **Note:** You cannot connect to some Transfer CFT interfaces if this parameter is not properly set.